mzmine/mzmine_documentation/docs/module_docs/featdet_resolver_local_minimum/local-minimum-resolver.md

 :material-menu-open: **Feature detection → Chromatogram resolving → Local minimum resolver**

-During the EICs building, overlapping and partially co-eluting peaks are retained as single features in the feature list (see, for example, [ADAP chromatogram builder](../lc-ms_featdet/featdet_adap_chromatogram_builder/adap-chromatogram-builder.md)).
+During the EICs building, overlapping and partially co-eluting features are retained as single features in the feature list (see, for example, [ADAP chromatogram builder](../lc-ms_featdet/featdet_adap_chromatogram_builder/adap-chromatogram-builder.md)).
 As a local minimum in the EIC trace might correspond to the valley between two adjacent, partially-resolved peaks, the **Local minimum resolver (LMR)** utilizes such minima to split "shoulder" LC peaks into individual features (_i.e._ [chromatographic resolving](../../terminology/general-terminology.md#chromatographic-resolving)).

 The algorithm examines all the data points in the EIC trace starting from the earliest RT.
 A scan window is set (see [Minimum search range RT/Mobility](#minimum-search-range-rtmobility-absolute) parameter) and centered around the examined data point.

 A data point is considered a **local minimum** if it is the lowest intense point within the scan window.
-When a local minumum is found, a set of user-defined intensity and peak duration requirements is checked.
+When a local minumum is found, a set of user-defined intensity and feature duration requirements is checked.
 If they are fulfilled, the original overlapping peaks are split into new, distinct features.

 :material-lightbulb: The **LMR** is particularly suitable for LC-MS data with little noise and nice peak shapes.